A short slot canyon with no official name, this joins the far west side of Lake Powell

 about 8 miles north of Page after crossing the Utah/Arizona border, so could reasonably be called Stateline Canyon

 .
 The drainage is generally quite shallow, with no extremes of narrowness but it does have about half a mile of pretty passages through cream colored Entrada sandstone, and plenty of swirling, eroded rock formations.
 After several dryfalls it opens out into a wider wash which then meets the lake as a narrow sheltered inlet, opposite Lone Rock

 .
 The canyon begins right next to US 89 so is easily reached, and is a good place for photography.

-The wash forming the middle fork of the canyon starts on the east side of US 89 two miles south of the Arizona/Utah state line, a short distance south of a new residential development also on the east side, and directly opposite the end of an old track that heads off to the northwest, later veering west towards Ferry Swale and other locations above the canyon of the lower Paria River.
-The junction makes a good parking place, and a little way along the track is a flat gravelled area suitable for camping.
+The wash forming the middle fork of the canyon starts on the east side of US 89 about 1.6 miles south of the Arizona/Utah stateline, a short distance south of a new residential development also on the east side, and (almost) directly opposite the end of an old track that heads off to the northwest, later veering west towards Ferry Swale, Stud Horse Point

 Photographs11 views of Stateline Canyon